 Readings from Seneca and Augustine, selected to complete the survey begun in 301 and to give the first significant Christian critique of classical thought as delineated in the De Civitate Dei of Augustine.
 Collateral reading and reports.
 Alternates with 304.
-Prerequisite 205 and 206.
+Not offered 1962-'63.